MF-DEV12/woofwoof/README.md

 at your option.

-The bundled woff2 library is licensed under the MIT license.
+The bundled woff2 C++ library is licensed under the MIT license.